-The DOE is thrilled to announced the Outdoor Learning Initiative for the 2020–21 school year.
+The DOE is thrilled to announce the Outdoor Learning Initiative for the 2020–21 school year.
 This will be a city initiative that does the following:

 - Conduct additional academic classes where space/logistics permit and the school has an interest in doing so.